 Knowing what the lights mean on your router or hub, can help you find out what the problem is.
-See what do the BT Business Hub lights mean or your routers user guide.
+You'll find information about lights and user guides in get help with your BT Business Hub 2...

 If unplugging hasn't worked you may want to do a factory reset.
 This will return your hub or router to its default settings, discarding any changes you've made to it:

 - You'll need to re-enter your network ID and password.

 - You'll also need to reconfigure any static IP, wireless security or firewall rules you may have set up.

 - If you have a BT Business Broadband Voice package you'll need to reactivate it.